-3.6 An accredited legal services firm shall ensure that it is in full agreement with its clients as to the nature, scope and terms of the authorised legal services work and/or authorised probate work which is or may be provided and that it retains evidence of this agreement.
+3.6 An accredited probate firm shall ensure that it is in full agreement with its clients as to the nature, scope and terms of the authorised work which is or may be provided and that it retains evidence of this agreement.

 The best way to obtain and record this agreement is by using an engagement letter.
 This could also deal with a firm's obligations under section 240 of the Code of Ethics to notify clients of the basis for charging fees.
-It could draw the client's attention to the arrangements for continuing the provision of authorised legal services work and/or authorised probate work (see regulation 3.12) and the complaints procedures established under section 7.
+It could draw the client's attention to the arrangements for continuing the provision of authorised work (see regulation 3.12) and the complaints procedures established under chapter 7.